microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 ![](./imgs/cd-result2.png)

-:bulb: At this point in the workshop you have successfully created a full CI/CD dev pipeline which can be used develope and deploy Azure Resources.
+:bulb: At this point in the workshop you have successfully created a full CI/CD dev pipeline which can be used to develop and deploy Azure Resources.
 If you make changes to your ARM templates or parameter files located in the *Deployment* directory and push the changes to your remote Azure DevOps repository your build and release will happen automatically.
 This keeps you and your development team from having to make changes via the portal.
 You now have the ability to collaborate and perform rapid development with change logged via Git, and the ability to roll back / roll forward as needed.

-## <div style="color: #107c10">Exercise - Configure Prod CI/CD pipelines</div>
+## <div style="color: #107c10">Exercise - Configure Prod CI/CD Pipelines</div>

 :bulb: In this exercise you will walk through the steps to configure your production release pipelines both CI and CD.
 Your prod release pipeline will use the code from your master branch to deploy to your dev resource group, include a gate that requires approval to deploy to your prod resource group, and can only be run via changes to your **master** branch from **pull requests**.